telavivmakers/geek_code/README.md

 |	`--`	|	=		|				|	My user interface is a text-only Terminal.
 Don't even touch the mouse	|
 |	`---`	|	=		|	Keep the dirty stuff under the hood, building a cool GUI is where its at	|	I couldnt care less about the 'user experience'; users can be approximated using Bayesian techniques	|

-For example: IO+++:--- likely means you send and recieve data in as raw a form as possible.
+For example: `IO+++:---` likely means you recieve and send data in as raw a form as possible.

 PGP